muchirajunior/iot-app/README.md

 - signout a user.

 To run the application as web or on mobile device use the following commands:
-- To install the depedencies :electric_plug:
+- To install the dependencies :electric_plug:
 ```
 flutter pub get
 ```